 By exposing the truth about animal agriculture, vegans have nothing to gain (except the peace of mind that we are helping the animals).
 Who has the most incentive to lie to you?

 To make an informed choice, you need all of the available information.
-We all make countless choices every day, and we don't even think about many of them because they have become ingrained as part of our daily routines.
-But at some point we need to take a moment to think about some of our choices to make sure that those choices still make sense.
+We all make countless decisions every day, and we don’t even think about many of our choices because they have become ingrained as part of our daily routines.
+But at some point, we need to take a moment to think about our choices to make sure that those choices align with our values.

-Have you compared your choice to be a paying customer of factory farm food with other animal issues that you find morally reprehensible?
-For example, are you appalled by the Yulin Dog Meat Festival, the 10-day annual celebration in China at which up to 15,000 dogs are eaten?
+If you are a paying customer of flesh, organs, and bodily secretions from animals, have you compared that choice with other animal issues that you find morally reprehensible?
+For example, are you appalled by the Yulin Dog Meat Festival, the 10-day annual celebration in China at which up to 15,000 dogs are slaughtered?
 Are you against dog fighting?
 Or animal experimentation?
-Or animals used in circuses?
+Or animals used in circuses and amusement parks?
 How can it be wrong to harm animals for pleasure and profit in some cases but not others?

 THE GOOD NEWS

 The good news is that there are many delicious, healthy alternatives to animals and their bodily secretions, and that you don’t need to consume animals or their bodily secretions in order to be healthy.
 (See the RESOURCES page for many links.)
 While this website focuses primarily on compassion for the animals, there are many important reasons to go vegan, such as climate change, human health, world hunger, widespread pollution, deforestation, land degradation, water scarcity, antibiotic resistance, species extinction, etc. These other issues are referenced throughout this website, and the RESOURCES page has many links to other websites for more information and evidence about these other issues, including links to scientific studies and undercover videos.